microsoft/Microsoft.Unity.Analyzers/README.md

 }
 ```

-# Create a new analyzer
+# Creating a new analyzer

 To easily create a new analyzer, you can use the following command: